 In addition, our highly segmented agricultural industry is rapidly evolving into new crop types, new farming practices, new technologies, new distribution networks, and new organizational structures.
 Direct marketing, wine grapes, and high value crops are increasing.
 Though the county still relies heavily on large-scale commodity crops such as tomatoes, alfalfa, and rice, our traditional large-scale food processing capacity has diminished.
 Profitability is a continual struggle.
 It is therefore important that the agricultural industry is allowed to maximize its use of its lands, and that our farms and farmers thrive long term.

-Lead Entity: County Administrator's Office, Agriculture, Planning and

-Public Works, Parks and Resources
+Lead Entity: County Administrator's Office, Agriculture, Planning and Public Works, Parks and Resources of Family Farmers, South County Farmers for

-Supporting Organizations: Farm Bureau, Ag Futures Alliance, California Alliance of many others.
+Supporting Organizations: Farm Bureau, Ag Futures Alliance, California Alliance